XPO Logistics Jobs: Driver Pay, Requirements, and Reviews

 Over-the-road drivers at XPO receive top pay at a base annual pay of $68,581, immediate insurance benefits, and quarterly safety and performance bonuses.
 Notably, XPO Logistics touts weekly home time for their OTR drivers.

 Drivers who want to earn good pay and substantial overtime compensation without straying too far from home may be a good fit as shuttle company drivers.
 These professionals operate yard trucks at XPO Logistics facilities.

 XPO Logistics Driver Pay

 The majority of XPO drivers receive hourly wages with the chance of quarterly bonuses based on performance and safety.
 In addition, some positions have a $3,000-$7,000 sign-on bonus and a $1,500-$5,000 retention bonus each after 6 months, 12 months, and 18 months of continuous employment.

 As with any job, hourly rates vary substantially based on location, experience level, and title.
-XPO Logistics truck drivers with a Class A CDL can earn the below hourly rates working in some of the largest U.S. cities.
+XPO Logistics truck drivers report the following salaries in some of the highest paying cities for the field.